toggio/SecureTokenizer/README.md

 }
 ```

-### Generating a time-based token with repeated AJAX calls
+### Generating a time-based token with repeated AJAX requests
 **PHP CODE**
 ```php
 $key = 'A strong key 12345!';